Reinforcement Learning for Control of Evolutionary and Ecological Processes: RESULTS

 Supposing we want a final error bound of some specific value $\epsilon_f = \inf \{\epsilon_R,\epsilon_\psi\}$, each round defining a new $k_0$ and requiring assessment across the $\tau-k_0$ planning range, and require a quadrature sample count for each time-step sufficient to reach $\epsilon_f$.
 We compute the sample number requirement per time step by inverting the asymptotic bound

 This gives samples per timestep analyzed, and given the $\mathcal{O}(s^3)$ complexity of FWLSBQ the total complexity for error $\epsilon_f$ is

-This bound at first appears concerning given the $n^6$ term, but because of the physically mandated sparsity of parameter matrices, the exponential convergence of FWLSBQ, and the physical limits on a useful $\epsilon_f$ imposed by the inevitable level of noise involved in any biological system, the likely large values of $n$ should not be catastrophic.
+This bound at first appears concerning given the $n^6$ term, but because of the practical limitations of experiments we expect $n$ to be on the order of hundreds at most.
+Additionally, the exponential convergence of FWLSBQ, and the physical limits on a useful $\epsilon_f$ imposed by the inevitable level of noise involved in any biological system further diminish the likely computational demands in practice.
 We know that for each measurement of the system (occurring at intervals of $\text{\underline{t}}$) we evaluate over the planning range of $\tau$ future timesteps.
 So the asymptotic complexity is then the product of the total operational time $T$, the planning range length $\tau$, and the quadrature complexity per timestep in planning.
 Thus the method as a whole has time complexity

-Given the speed limitations of biological processes, we anticipate the timescales available for computational analysis mean that with appropriate implementation-focused refinement the bounds should make this approach feasible for near-term application.
+Given the speed limitations of biological processes, we anticipate the timescales available for computational analysis mean that with appropriate refinement for implementation the bounds should make this approach feasible for near-term application.